Mythbusting in Wellington

-Funicular railway, Wellington Taking the funicular railway.
+Funicular railway, Wellington Taking the funicular railway in Wellington.

-The reason is that the Earth’s rotation is too weak to affect the direction of water flowing.
+Being south of the equator once again, this time I actually remembered to personally debunk that water would drain “backwards” in the southern hemisphere.
+This is said to occur due to the Earth’s rotation, but the force is too weak to affect the direction of water flowing.
 Water whirls both ways, depending on the construction of the sink.
 Or to be more accurate, the Coriolis force is so small that it cannot determine the direction of rotation of a draining sink.

 On the other hand, I’ve seen videos where you get different results depending on whether you are in northern hemisphere, southern hemisphere or right on the equator.
 I guess someone will still have to convince me.
+Meanwhile I’ll go have another coffee and look for more magic.

 2 comments